 Before conversion to PDF format for publication of the document, the information will be made unreadable by converting the background of the text box to black.

 Abstract

-This document describes the interface ports on the Network Interface Unit (NIU) that are available for connecting AO CPE equipment to the network.
-The NIU is the main interface and demarcation point with the network.
+This document describes the interface ports on the Wyre Network Interface Unit (NIU) that are available for connecting AO CPE equipment to the Wyre network.
+The NIU is the main interface and demarcation point with the Wyre network.